 This tutorial explains how to create complex 3D shapes inside volumetric shaders.
-Signed Distance Functions (often referred as Fields) are mathematical tools used to describe geometrical shapes such as sphere, boxes and tori.
+Signed Distance Functions (often referred to as Fields) are mathematical tools used to describe geometrical shapes such as spheres, boxes and tori.
 Compared to traditional 3D models made out of triangles, signed distance functions provide virtually infinite resolution, and are amenable to geometric manipulation.
 The following animation, from formulanimation tutorial :: making a snail, shows how a snail can be created using simpler shapes:

 This is the first part of a Unity tutorial dedicated to Volumetric Rendering, raymarching and signed distance fields.
 These techniques allow us to overcome the biggest limitation of modern 3D engines, which only let us render the outer shell of an object.
 Volumetric rendering enables the creation of realistic materials that interact with light in a complex way, such as fog, smoke, water and glass.
 Beautifully crafted effects such as NMZ‘s Plasma Globe (below) would simply be impossible without volumetric rendering.